What and When to Look?: Temporal Span Proposal Network for Video Relation Detection: Experiments

 \subsection{Implementation Details}

+Following~\cite{liu2020beyond}, we adopt Faster R-CNN~\cite{ren2015faster} and DeepSORT~\cite{wojke2017simple} for object trajectory detection.
 We first generate bounding boxes at each frame using Faster R-CNN~\cite{ren2015faster} equipped with ResNet-101~\cite{he2016deep} backbone.
-The detector is trained on train/val images of $35$ object categories -- which are used in the ImageNet-VidVRD~\cite{shang2017video} dataset -- of MS-COCO~\cite{lin2014microsoft} and ILSVRC2016-DET~\cite{russakovsky2015imagenet} datasets.
-To be consistent with~\cite{liu2020beyond}, we perform Non-Maximum Suppression (NMS) in the detection phase with IoU threshold $= 0.5$ to reduce the redundant bounding boxes since NMS in the tracking phase might wrongly remove the overlapping trajectories with different classes since it is class-agnostic.
-As an object tracker, we adopt deep SORT~\cite{wojke2017simple}, which integrates visual appearance information to gain robustness against identity switching while associating the objects with the same identity in neighboring frames.
-We set the number of pair-of-interests as $64$ (\ie, $p=64$).
-For the~\eqnref{eq:length}, the number of sectors is set to $16$ (\ie, $k=16$).
+The Faster R-CNN is pre-trained on MS-COCO~\cite{lin2014microsoft} and ILSVRC2016-DET~\cite{russakovsky2015imagenet} datasets with $35$ object categories.
+We perform NMS in the detection phase with an IoU threshold of $0.5$ to eliminate redundant bounding boxes since NMS in the tracking phase may wrongly remove overlapping trajectories with different classes because it is class-agnostic.
+As a multi object tracker, we adopt DeepSORT~\cite{wojke2017simple}, which integrates visual appearance information to gain robustness against identity switching while associating the objects with the same identity in neighboring frames.
+We extract fixed-size features of video using ResNet 101 backbone~\cite{he2016deep} and RoI Align operation~\cite{he2017mask} to get fixed-length representations from varying-size object proposals.
+For TSPN training, we use Adam optimizer~\cite{kingma2014adam} with a learning rate of $10^{-3}$ and weight decay of $10^{-4}$ for a batch size of 32.
+We set the number of pair-of-interests as $64$ (\ie, $p=64$), and the number of sectors is set to $16$ (\ie, $k=16$).
 We keep top-$100$ relation triplet predictions per video.
+The hyperparameter configurations are set to be the same on both ImageNet-VidVRD~\cite{shang2017video} and VidOR~\cite{shang2019annotating} datasets.